Gooch Close Gang: Murder of Marcus Greenidge

 On 14 September 2000, Marcus Greenidge, 21, a member of the Longsight Crew, was shot dead in an attack amid a flare-up with the Gooch and Pit Bulls.
 As Greenidge was walking on Langport Avenue (the Longsight Crew's turf) a Pitt Bull gunman stormed the block.
 He cornered Greenidge and opened fire at close range, shooting him in the head.
 He died instantly, a loaded Tokarev pistol still tucked in his pocket—showing he was armed but had no chance to react.
-After the murder, PBC leader Tommy Pitt allegedly bragged, "I've just whacked a Longsight boy, that Marcus!"
+After the murder, PBC leader Tommy Pitt bragged, "I've just whacked a Longsight boy, that Marcus!"
 Greenidge's slaying was one of several committed by Pitt's Gooch-affiliated "Pit Bull Crew" in 2000 as they sought to dominate Longsight, Gorton and Levenshulme.
 Pitt and many of his lieutenants were later indicted for multiple murders, including Greenidge's.
-His death was cited in a massive 2002 indictment against Pitt—by 2001–2002, both the Pit Bulls and many Gooch members were being rounded up in large operations, slowly stemming the carnage.

 Murder of Dean Eccleston

 On 12 October 2001, Dean Eccleston, 24, was shot dead on Shakespeare Walk in Chorlton-on-Medlock.
-The murder came amid a renewed surge of shootings that summer—police logged seven gangland killings by this point in the year.
+The murder came amid a renewed surge of shootings that summer—police logged nine gangland killings by this point in the year.
 Eccleston was walking near his home when a gunman emerged from the shadows and opened fire.
 He was hit multiple times and died at the scene.

 While Eccleston was not a major gang player, he was both feared and affiliated with the LSC.
 Thus police suspect his murder was carried out by a Gooch gang "soldier" as part of the Moss Side vs. Longsight feud.
 His mother, Sheila Eccleston, tearfully told reporters that "everyone knows who killed my son," but fear kept witnesses silent.
 No arrests were made.

 Murder of Aeon Shirley

 On 10 April 2002, a wild gun battle erupted on Langport Avenue in Longsight, leaving 18-year-old Aeon Shirley dead.
 Following the murder of a Gooch associate, members of the Gooch gang had mounted a retaliatory raid into Longsight territory and Doddington/Longsight Crew gunmen lay in wait.

 A sustained firefight broke out in the residential close—dozens of shots were exchanged.
 Shirley, an alleged Longsight Crew member, was struck by four bullets and collapsed in the street.
 He died at the scene, becoming the 27th gangland murder in the Moss Side–Longsight–Hulme triangle since mid-1999.
-This deadly clash prompted police to institute armed foot patrols in those districts—a rare measure indicating how desperate the situation had become.
-By this time GMP had over 120 firearm officers deployed, and Operation Chrome was launched to coordinate multi-agency violence reduction efforts.

 Shirley's death galvanized community anti-gun movements like "Mothers Against Violence" and "Gangstop," which organized marches of hundreds through South Manchester demanding an end to the bloodshed.